Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Introduction

-\textbf{Gap~2: Game-theoretic approaches target the wrong interaction layer.} While game theory has been applied to satellite topology optimization~\cite{han2024topology}, switch migration~\cite{yan2024switchmigration}, and integrated scheduling~\cite{xing2026matching}, none address \emph{horizontal satellite-to-satellite ISL power competition} under battery constraints.
+\textit{Gap~2: Game-theoretic approaches target the wrong interaction layer.} While game theory has been applied to satellite topology optimization~\cite{han2024topology}, switch migration~\cite{yan2024switchmigration}, and integrated scheduling~\cite{fu2013transmission}, none address \emph{horizontal satellite-to-satellite ISL power competition} under battery constraints.
 The sole prior mean field game (MFG) work for LEO energy management, SMFG~\cite{wang2023smfg}, models a \emph{vertical} Stackelberg game between satellites (leaders) and ground users (followers) for data offloading pricing.
-Three structural mismatches prevent SMFG from addressing our problem: \emph{(i)} The Stackelberg hierarchy assumes satellites can commit to pricing strategies before users respond, which does not apply to peer satellites competing symmetrically for ISL resources. \emph{(ii)} SMFG's satellite energy state $\tilde{E}^j(t)$ (equation~(6) in~\cite{wang2023smfg}) appears only as a constraint for offloading capacity, not as a state variable in ISL power allocation among satellites. \emph{(iii)} SMFG provides no analysis of the finite-to-mean-field convergence rate, leaving the approximation quality at practical constellation sizes ($M \sim 5000$) unknown.
-Moreover, existing potential game frameworks for wireless power control~\cite{scutari2008mimo,monderer1996potential} assume interference-coupled SINR utilities and do not incorporate eclipse-driven battery dynamics or time-varying energy harvesting.
-Adapting these frameworks requires addressing two challenges: \emph{(a)} How to construct a potential function that captures the battery-state-dependent cost while preserving exact potential game structure? \emph{(b)} How to guarantee equilibrium uniqueness when the feasible set itself (constrained by dynamic $P_{m,t}^{max}$) varies with battery state?
+SMFG's Stackelberg hierarchy is fundamentally mismatched with our setting \cite{wang2023smfg}.
+The most critical issue is the vertical leader-follower assumption, which presupposes that satellites can commit to pricing strategies before peers respond—a premise that breaks down entirely when satellites compete symmetrically for ISL bandwidth.
+A secondary but equally important gap concerns the role of battery state: in SMFG, energy constrains offloading capacity but never enters the ISL competition itself.
+These two issues together mean that adapting SMFG requires not just parameter tuning but architectural redesign.